 Ownership of Interests in Partnerships and Qualified REIT Subsidiaries.
 In the case of a REIT which is a partner in a partnership, the Treasury Regulations provide that the REIT will be deemed to own its proportionate share of the assets of the partnership.
 Also, the REIT will be deemed to be entitled to the income of the partnership attributable to its proportionate share of such assets.
 The character of the assets and gross income of the partnership retain the same character in the hands of the REIT for purposes of Section 856 of the Internal Revenue Code, including satisfying the gross income tests and the gross asset tests.
 Thus, Simon Property's proportionate share of the assets and items of income of the Operating Partnership, including the Operating Partnership's share of these items of any partnership in which it owns an interest, are treated as Simon Property's assets and items of income for purposes of applying the requirements described in this prospectus, including the income and asset tests described below.
-We have included a brief summary of the rules governing the federal income taxation of partnership and will continue to operate it consistent with the requirements for Simon Property's qualification as a REIT.
+We have included a brief summary of the rules governing the federal income taxation of partnerships and their partners below in "-Tax Aspects of the Operating Partnership and the Joint Ventures."
+Simon Property has direct control of the Operating Partnership and will continue to operate it consistent with the requirements for Simon Property's qualification as a REIT.
 However, the Operating Partnership has non-managing ownership interests in certain joint ventures.
-If a joint venture takes or expects to take actions which could jeopardize Simon Property to tax, we may be forced to dispose of our interest in such joint venture.
+If a joint venture takes or expects to take actions which could jeopardize Simon Property's status as a REIT or subject Simon Property to tax, we may be forced to dispose of our interest in such joint venture.
 In addition, it is possible that a joint venture could take an action which could cause Simon Property to fail a REIT income or asset test, and that we would not become aware of such action in a time frame which would allow us to dispose of our interest in the joint venture or take other corrective action on a timely basis.
-In such a case, Simon Property could fail to qualify as a REIT.
+In su

 Simon Property owns 100% of the stock of several subsidiaries that are qualified REIT subsidiaries and may acquire stock of one or more new subsidiaries.
 A corporation will qualify as a qualified REIT subsidiary if 100% of its stock is held by Simon Property and Simon Property does not elect to treat the subsidiary as a taxable REIT subsidiary.
 A qualified REIT subsidiary will not be treated as a separate corporation, and all assets, liabilities and items of income, deduction and credit of a qualified REIT subsidiary will be treated as assets, liabilities and such items, as the case may be, of Simon Property for all purposes of the Internal Revenue Code, including the REIT qualification tests.
-For this reason, references under "Certain Federal Income Tax Considerations" to Simon Property's income and assets of each qualified REIT subsidiary.
-A qualified REIT subsidiary will not violate the restrictions against ownership of securities of any one issuer which constitute more than 10% of the value or total voting power of such issuer or more than 5% of the value of our total assets, as described below under "-Asset Tests."
+For this reason, references under "Certain Federal Income Tax Considerations" to Simon Property's income and assets include the income and assets of each qualified REIT subsidiary.
+A qualified REIT subsidiary will not be subject to federal income tax, and our ownership of the voting stock of a qualified REIT subsidiary will not violate the restrictions against ownership of securities of any one issuer which constitute more than 10% of the value or total voting power of such issuer or more than 5% of the value of our total assets, as described below under "-Asset Tests."